 Optional Online Modules (choose two)

-- Field Techniques for Surveying Mammals & Reptiles: designed to equip students with the skills, techniques and know-how necessary to undertake surveys of mammal and reptile populations or individuals with confidence.
+- Mammal and reptile survey methods: designed to equip students with the skills, techniques, and know-how necessary to undertake surveys of mammal and reptile populations or individuals with confidence.

-- Field Techniques for Surveying Birds: detailed training in passive and non-passive bird surveying techniques.
+- Bird biodiversity and population monitoring methods: detailed training in passive and non-passive bird surveying techniques.

-- Field Techniques for Surveying Fish and Amphibians: in-depth training in fish and amphibian surveying and sampling from initial considerations through to methods and techniques, sampling strategies and reporting.
+- Fish and amphibian survey methods: in-depth training in fish and amphibian surveying and sampling from initial considerations through to methods and techniques, sampling strategies, and reporting.

-- Field Techniques for Surveying Invertebrates: expert-led training in invertebrate surveying techniques from planning and preparations through to sampling strategies, surveying methods and reporting.
+- Invertebrate biodiversity and population monitoring method: expert-led training in invertebrate surveying techniques from planning and preparations through to sampling strategies, surveying methods, and reporting.